Pramod645/CPP-Data-Structure-Algorithms/Data-Structure-Algorithms/03_DSA/02_Algorithms/README.md

 # Data-Structure-Algorithms
-### An algorithm is any well defined compitational procedure that takes some set of inputs values and produce some deterministics set of output values.
+### An algorithm is any well defined computational procedure that takes some set of input values and produce some deterministics set of output values.

-### What is the diffirence between Algorithm and Program?
+### What is the difference between Algorithm and Program?
 ### Differences are as following
 | Algorithm                              | Program                                   |
 | -------------------------------------- | ----------------------------------------- |